-Cost of Living Payment.
-You may be eligible for a payment of up to £650 if you are getting certain benefits or tax credits.
+You may have been eligible for a payment of up to £650 if you were getting certain benefits or tax credits.

 - Child Tax Credit or Working Tax Credit (or a tax credit annual award of at least £26) for any day in the period 26 April 2022 to 25 May 2022;